 - Place a pair of kettlebells on the floor and stand upright in the shoulder-width stance with your feet between the weights.

-- Pushing your hips back, bend your knees, and lower yourself to pick the weight.
+- Pushing your hips back, bend your knees, and lower yourself to pick up the weight.
 Maintain a neutral spine position during the entire movement.

 - Perform three to four sets of 4 to 8 reps each.